 Case 2.
 CBD serves as a good case.
 It appears to lower the high and paranoid effects seen with THC.

 Case 3.
 Patients report adverse side effects with Marinol, a pure, synthetic THC.
 Since it lacks other CBD types, adverse effects may occur due to their absence.

 Case 4.
-The terpene pinene increases acetylcholine.
+The chemical compounds in the terpene pinene increase acetylcholine.
 Pinene is a brain compound that helps with short term memory.
 Some interpret these cases as a potential for CBD to dampen THC effects.
-In also makes sense to think pinene may help play a role in memory.
+It also makes sense to think pinene may help play a role in memory.
 Research has not yet studied other compounds that might have a like synergy.